Ryde Pier Head railway station: Services

-As of May 2022, trains run to Shanklin hourly between 05:45 and 21:49, though on Monday to Friday, there are two two-hour gaps in service.
+As of May 2026, trains run to Shanklin every approximately 40 minutes between 06:03 and 23:17, though on Monday to Friday, there are two two-hour gaps in service.
 A late evening train additionally calls at stations to St John's Road.
 Weekend services are hourly all day.

-Wightlink passenger ferry services run every hour for most of the day, but are reduced to 2 hourly intervals in the late morning / early afternoons, with the last sailing from Ryde Pier Head at 20:52 daily.
+Wightlink passenger ferry services run every hour to Portsmouth Harbour for most of the day, though services progressively depart later in the evening, with the last sailing from Ryde Pier Head at 23:10 daily.